David Owen Brooks: Initial discoveries

-In approximately November of 1970, Brooks entered an apartment Corll had recently rented at 3300 Yorktown unannounced to observe Corll nude and with two teenage boys whom Brooks did not know "strapped down" to a four-poster bed.
+In approximately November 1970, Brooks entered an apartment Corll had recently rented at 3300 Yorktown unannounced to observe Corll nude and with two teenage boys whom Brooks did not know "strapped down" to a four-poster bed.
 According to Brooks's subsequent confession, he had casually walked into the bedroom of this apartment to observe Corll—somewhat startled and irate—ask him, "What are you doing here?"
 Corll then explained, "I'm just having some fun!"
 The two sat and talked about the incident, with Corll urging the teenager to remain hushed about the situation.
 Brooks agreed to this compromise, then left the apartment and hitchhiked back to his father's home.
 He remained silent as to what he had seen.

 A 1969 Chevrolet Corvette.
 Brooks accepted a vehicle of this model in return for his silence as to discovering Corll assaulting and murdering two boys at his Yorktown address.

 Shortly thereafter, Corll claimed to Brooks that he had been paid to send the two boys he had seen strapped to his bed to California to pose for pornographic photographs to be published in gay pornography.
 He had promised Brooks a car in return for his silence in their initial conversation at his apartment; Brooks had accepted this offer and Corll would buy him a green 1969 Chevrolet Corvette as a sixteenth birthday present in February 1971.
 To any individual who questioned as to how he had paid for the vehicle, Brooks would claim he had paid for the car with money he had scrupulously saved, making comments to the effect of "I just scratched pennies for years."

 Murders

 1970: 3300 Yorktown

 In either November or early December 1970, Brooks was informed by Corll that the two teenagers he had seen strapped to his bed had actually been murdered.
-He was offered $200 (the equivalent of approximately $1,620 as of 2025) for any boy he could lure to Corll's apartment, with Corll also emphasizing he should particularly target individuals who likely would not be missed by their families.
-Brooks accepted this enticement in approximately December of 1970.
-(Note: Corll is known to have committed one murder, and likely two, prior to Brooks's participation as an accomplice.)
+He was offered $200 (the equivalent of approximately $1,670 as of 2026) for any boy he could lure to Corll's apartment, with Corll also emphasizing he should particularly target individuals who likely would not be missed by their families.
+Brooks accepted this enticement in approximately December 1970.
+(Note: Corll is known to have committed one murder, and likely two, prior to residing at 3300 Yorktown.)